neugens/EXIFGeoSanitizer/README.md

 # EXIFGeoSanitizer
-Simple tools to remove Geo data from images
+Simple tool to remove Geo data from images

 Compile using maven: